Controversies of the Eurovision Song Contest: Russia and Ukraine

-Following its 2022 win, Ukraine's broadcaster was initially given the opportunity to present its proposal to host the in Ukraine.
+Following its 2022 win, UA:PBC, rebranded to Suspilne, was initially given the opportunity to present its proposal to host the in Ukraine.
 However, the EBU later decided that the country would not be able to host due to the Russian invasion.
 The United Kingdom, which had finished in second place in 2022, was instead chosen to host the contest on Ukraine's behalf.
 Ukrainian president Volodymyr Zelenskyy requested to address the audience during the final of that year's contest, but it was rejected by the EBU on the basis of its wish to not politicize the event.
 Ternopil, the hometown of that year's Ukrainian representatives Tvorchi, was targeted by Russian missile strikes ahead of Tvorchi's performance; the duo later held up a makeshift sign with 'Ternopil' written on it during the recap of the competing performances.